Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Results

 where $\psi$ represents the trajectory under evaluation (either DNS or ML). $N$ denotes the number of phases in the target test pulsating cycle, and $M$ represents the total number of phases aggregated across all pulsating flow cases in the training data.
 Subscripts $i$ and $j$ denote the indices for the test and training data, respectively.
 Note that each variable is normalized by the mean value of its respective axis to ensure commensurability.
 This normalization ensures that the PTD treats variations in bulk inertia and wall response with equal weight, preventing the metric from being biased by the different orders of magnitude of these physical quantities.
 Physically, this distance quantifies the local state proximity.
 In this study, two variations of PTD are computed to evaluate different aspects of the results: \begin{itemize} \item \textbf{$\mathrm{PTD}_{\mathrm{DNS}}$}: Calculated using the DNS results (ground truth) as the test trajectory.
 This quantifies the physical deviation of the test flow regime from the training data. \item \textbf{$\mathrm{PTD}_{\mathrm{ML}}$}: Calculated using the prediction results by the ML model as the test trajectory.
 This assesses the proximity of the prediction to the training data. \end{itemize}

 Figure~\ref{fig:ptd} illustrates the trajectories of the training data (comprising four sinusoidal cases) and a representative test data (an arbitrary non-sinusoidal waveform) plotted in the $C_f$--$Re_b$ plane.
 This plane is particularly effective for capturing the phase-dependent variations in drag reduction associated with the acceleration and deceleration of pulsating flows.
 In pulsating turbulence, the dynamic relationship between these two variables characterizes the non-equilibrium state of the flow field.
 While these macroscopic variables do not provide a complete description of the high-dimensional turbulent structures, the joint $C_f$--$Re_b$ trajectory serves as a practically effective proxy for identifying similarity in the flow state.
 It is important to note that the trajectories shown here correspond to the ground-truth values obtained from DNS.
 The trajectory of the test data is color-coded based on the minimum distance from each point to the nearest point in the training dataset.
-It can be observed that the minimum distance is particularly large at phase (i), where the friction coefficient $C_f$ reaches its maximum, and at phase (ii), where $C_f$ increases due to re-acceleration, which is a characteristic feature of pulsating flows driven by a double-peaked waveform.
-This metric allows for a quantitative assessment of the deviation between the training and test datasets.
+It can be observed that the minimum distance is particularly large at phase (i), where the friction coefficient $C_f$ reaches its maximum, and at phase (ii), where $C_f$ increases due to re-acceleration, which is a characteristic feature of pulsating flows driven by a double-peaked pressure gradient waveform.
+This inflection point (ii) corresponds to a characteristic phase in which the pressure gradient, after decreasing to nearly the steady value (= 2), starts to increase again.
+As a result, the bulk velocity temporarily relaxes and then re-accelerates, while the $C_f$ undergoes a sharp decrease.
+In the $C_f$--$Re_b$ phase plane, the temporal information is not explicitly retained.
+At phase (ii), corresponding to the weakening-acceleration stage, the plotted points become densely distributed, so that the trajectory appears non-differentiable in the $C_f$--$u_b$ plane.
+However, this is only an apparent feature of the plot, and the temporal variation of the flow itself remains continuous.
+This phase is not observed in the sinusoidal trajectory and is a distinctive feature contributing to the increase in the PTD.
+As described above, PTD allows for a quantitative assessment of the deviation between the training and test datasets.